qmlbook/qmlbook/docs/shaders/shaders.rst

     :start-after: M1>>
     :end-before: <<M1

 The image to the left is the original image.
 Clicking the image on the right will toggle blurred property and animated the blur radius from 0 to 32 during 1 second.
-The image on the left show the blurred image.
+The image on the left shows the blurred image.

 .. figure:: assets/fastblur.png